jasonacox/tinytuya/README.md

 * Tuya devices only allow one TCP connection at a time.
 Make sure you close the TuyaSmart or SmartLife app before using *TinyTuya* to connect.
 * Some devices ship with older firmware that may not work with *TinyTuya*.
 If you're experiencing issues, please try updating the device's firmware in the official app.
 * The LOCAL KEY for Tuya devices will change every time a device is removed and re-added to the TuyaSmart app.
 If you're getting decrypt errors, try getting the key again as it might have changed.
 * Devices running protocol version 3.1 (e.g. below Firmware 1.0.5) do not require a device *Local_Key* to read the status.
-Both 3.1 and 3.3 devices will require a device *Local_Key* to control the device.
+Add devices will require a device *Local_Key* to control the device.
-* Some devices with 22 character IDs will require additional setting to poll correctly - here is an example:
+* Some devices with 22 character IDs will require additional setting to poll correctly.
+TinyTuya will attempt to detect and accomodate for this, but it can be specified directly:
   ```python
   a = tinytuya.OutletDevice('here_is_my_key', '192.168.x.x', 'secret_key_here', 'device22')
   a.set_version(3.3)